| Valentines Day brought some tough love

 and, last July, host(ing) a workshop on how to have anal intercourse

-Also, the report slams the University of California,
+if you suffer from diarrhea Also, the report slams the University of California,

 San Franciscos AIDS Health Project for sponsoring HIV bowling

 nights and daytime cruises of San Francisco Bay.
+Officials for the agencies dismissed the report

 as being inaccurate and outdated.
 They cautioned the reports